ctasada/stonks-overwatch/portfolio-performance/README.md

 * `deGiroConverterTrans.py`: Converts the `Transactions.csv` file to a format that can be directly imported by Portfolio Performance

 ## TODO

 * Review the expected format to properly import the data
+* Fix import of Dividends: Ignore 'Valuta Creditering' and convert USD to Euro.
+Review the currencyconverter values if match